 - 3.3 The two main costs for the service are staff costs and the LDP budget (money is transferred from the above budget to sit in an LDP reserve, built up to fund the next LDP).
-Income is generated by planning application fees and charges for our discretionary services including our pre-application advice service (the latter amounted to approximately £47,000 over 2022/23, slightly higher than the previous year) as well as the Planning Service's newer discretionary services that are discussed below. - 3.4 Planning application fee income (£475k) was lower than 2021/22 and less than in most of the previous reporting periods.
+Income is generated by planning application fees and charges for our discretionary services including our pre-application advice service (the latter amounted to approximately £51,000 over 2023/24, slightly higher than the previous year) as well as the Planning Service's newer discretionary services that are discussed below. - 3.4 Planning application fee income (£400k) was the lowest received since 2011/12.
 The prime cause was the reduction in the number of major planning applications which provide much higher fees compared to minor applications.
-This has inevitably been the result of the impact of the riverine phosphate constraint in settlements like Abergavenny and Monmouth (this is discussed in later sections of this Report) as well as the late stage of the lifecycle of the LDP.
-Fee projection work means there is likely to be more activity on housing sites over 2023/24 in respect of sites allocated in the current LDP that have not yet come forward (Tudor Road and Drewen Farm, Monmouth) although this is subject to phosphate issues being resolved.
-Delays to the review stages of the new LDP will mean there will be no new allocated housing sites coming forward until Deposit/ Examination stage, probably in the later part of 2024.
+This has partly been the result of the impact of the riverine phosphate constraint in settlements like Abergavenny and Monmouth (this is discussed in later sections of this Report) as well as the late stage of the lifecycle of the LDP.
+Fee projection work means there is likely to be slightly more activity on housing sites over 2024/25 in respect of sites allocated in the current LDP that have not yet come forward (Tudor Road and Drewen Farm, Monmouth) now that the phosphate issue in respect of the main towns has been resolved.
+Delays to the adoption of the RLDP means there will be no new allocated housing sites coming forward until Deposit/ Examination stage, probably in the later part of 2024/ early 2025.
 Application fees are set periodically by Welsh Government but they do not rise by inflation each year (the last increase was in 2020) and fee income is dependent on economic activity which is also out of the Council's hands. - 3.5 Research by the Welsh Government identifies that application fees recover approximately 50% of the cost of dealing with planning applications.
 Additional costs are incurred through the work involved in the statutory Development Plan, and via other services such as enforcement and heritage management.
 Increased planning application fee income is used to reduce the net cost of the service to the Council.
 In-year windfall extra income is used to balance the Council's budgets and offset overspend in other services.
 Conversely as has been the case during recent years, underspend in other services was used to offset DM's under-recovery of income, when economic and other circumstances resulted in a sudden drop in fee income.
 Application fee income has fluctuated significantly over recent years, and this poses a challenge for budget management going forward.
-Fee income is heavily influenced by the wider economy, for example house-building (which itself is affected by mortgage lending and development viability) and other funding streams.
+Fee income is heavily influenced by the wider economy, for example house-building (which itself is affected by interest rates, mortgage lending and development viability) and other funding streams.

-2015- 2016- 2017- 2018- 2019- 2020- 2021- 2022- 2023-
+2016- 2017- 2018- 2019- 2020- 2021- 2022- 2023- 2024-

-16 17 18 19 20 21 22 23 24
+17 18 19 20 21 22 23 24 25

-Budgeted £633k £668k £684k £681k £693k £589k £480k £480k £570k
+Budgeted £668k £684k £681k £693k £589k £480k £480k £567k £617k

 fee

 income

-Actual £664k £560k £430k £653k £666k £494k £651k £554k
+Actual £560k £430k £653k £666k £494k £651k £554k £475k

 income